john-nanney/iptabs/README.markdown

 The bad guy option can also take multiple hosts and networks separated by commas.
 This is for use from some monitoring software that detects bad things, such as a root login attempt on a server that does not allow root to login directly.

+A file with a list of addresses and/or networks to block can be specified.
+The format is the same as for the blacklist file option.

+    iptabs --badguy-file list.txt

 DOS/DDOS Protection
 -------------------